 Hypersomnia is the opposite of insomnia.
 People with hypersomnia sleep too much.
 Of course, "too much" is a subjective evaluation.
 You can always argue that the person "needs" that much sleep, and in reality, there is no fixed amount of sleep that's right for everyone.

 But serious health professional try to define hypersomnia as a real medical phenomenon.
 It is an excessively deep or prolonged major sleep period – a time of 10 hours per night is thrown around, although there are no specific diagnostic criteria on length of sleep.
+Hypersomniacs do not find nighttime sleep refreshing either; they are still sleepy during the day.
 In addition to a long nighttime sleep period the hypersomniac naps during the day, often repeatedly.
 At its worst, these naps take place at socially awkward times, and they do not leave the hypersomnia feeling refreshed.
+Many people experience hypersomnia periodically with episodes occurring weeks or months apart.

 "Even were sleep is concerned, too much is a bad thing" - Homer